bweez/noesis-ai-tutor/noesis-docs/CONTRIBUTING.md

 Each subject must include:
 - `README.md` (overview and quick start)
 - `bot-config.md` (ChatGPT custom instructions)
-- `questions/` folder with beginner, intermediate, advanced subfolders
+- `questions/` folder with questions in it
 - `rubrics/` folder with assessment guidelines
-- `examples/` folder with sample conversations
 - `resources/` folder with setup guides

 ## 📋 Contribution Guidelines